gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 there's probably going to be no noticable difference if we sort so I'll save that for some other article.

-There's still one issue though which is the text is intersecting its own 'F'.
+Another issue is the text is intersecting its own 'F'.
 There really isn't a specific solution for that.
 If you were making an MMO and wanted the text of each player to always appear you might try to make the text appear above the head.
 Just translate it +Y some number of units, enough to make sure it was always above the player.